Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: The focused reflection matrix

-In the accompanying paper~\cite{lambert_ieee}, the intensity of the antidiagonals of $\overline{\mathbf{R}}_{xx}(z)$, referred to as the common mid-point \al{(CMP)} intensity profile, \al{is} shown to give access to the local input-output incoherent PSF, $|H\in|^2 \stackrel{\al{\Delta x}}{\circledast} |H\out|^2 $ independently from the medium reflectivity \al{(The symbol $\circledast$ here stands for a convolution product)}. \al{Fig.}~\ref{fig:F}\al{(g)} shows the \la{CMP} intensity profile at $z=28$~mm.
-A confocal peak can be observed, originating from single scattering, which sits on wider incoherent background from multiple scattering.
-By comparing \al{the full width at half maximum} (FWHM) $\overline{w}(\mathbf{r})$ of the \al{CMP} intensity profile with the ideal diffraction-limited value $\overline{\delta x}_0$, a focusing \al{factor} $F(\mathbf{r})$ can be defined~\cite{lambert_ieee}.
-Fig.~\ref{fig:Full_results}\al{(e)} shows the \al{$F-$map} associated with the image of the human calf.
-Blue areas \al[$F(\mathbf{r})\sim 1)$] indicate high reliability; the image accurately describes the medium reflectivity.
-Yellow areas \la{[$F(\mathbf{r})<0.5$] indicate aberrated areas of the image }.
-Gray areas correspond to the situation where the close diagonal \alex{coefficients of the FR matrix} show no intensity enhancement due to single scattering, \la{preventing the measurement of} input-output resolution. \la{This occurs} when the intensity level of the backscattered signal generated by the region of interest is lower than \alex{the multiple scattering and/or electronic noise contributions}.
-This low intensity level could be due to a weak reflectivity of the medium in the probed region and/or strong fluctuations of the speed-of-sound upstream of the focal plane \la{which decrease the relative single scattering level close to the diagonal.} \la{Thus, prior to performing aberration correction, it is important to remove as much multiple scattering background as possible from the FR matrix.}
+In the accompanying paper~\cite{lambert_ieee}, the intensity of the antidiagonals of $\overline{\mathbf{R}}_{xx}(z)$, referred to as the common mid-point \al{(CMP)} intensity profile, \al{is} shown to give access to the local input-output incoherent PSF, $|H\in|^2 \stackrel{\al{\Delta x}}{\circledast} |H\out|^2 $ in the speckle regime \al{(the symbol $\circledast$ here stands for a convolution product)}. \al{Fig.}~\ref{fig:F}\al{(g)} shows the \la{CMP} intensity profile in the area $\mathcal{B}$ displayed in Fig.~\ref{fig:Full_results}(c).
+A confocal peak can be observed, originating from single scattering, which sits on \lc{a} wider incoherent background resulting from high-order aberrations, multiple scattering and experimental noise.
+By applying the fitting procedure developed in the accompanying paper~\cite{lambert_ieee}, maps of the focusing factor $F(\mathbf{r})$ and of the incoherent background rate $\alpha (\mathbf{r})$ \lc{were} extracted from local CMP intensity profiles (see Figs.~\ref{fig:Full_results}(e) and (g), respectively).
+Blue areas in Fig.~\ref{fig:Full_results}(e) \al[$F(\mathbf{r})\sim 1)$] indicate high reliability; the ultrasound image accurately describes the medium reflectivity (see Fig.~\ref{fig:Full_results}\al{(a,c)}).
+Green and yellow areas \la{[$F(\mathbf{r})<0.5$] indicate aberrated areas of the image} .
+Gray areas correspond to the situation where the incoherent background is too large ($\alpha>0.75$) to obtain a reliable estimation of the focusing factor $F$. \la{This occurs} when the intensity level of the backscattered signal generated by the region of interest is threefold lower than \alex{the multiple scattering and/or electronic noise contributions} (see yellow regions in Fig.~\ref{fig:Full_results}(g)). \lc{Causes of this low intensity level could be weak reflectivity of the medium in the probed region, and/or strong fluctuations of the speed-of-sound upstream \lc{of (at shallower depths than)} the focal plane, which would decrease the relative single scattering level close to the diagonal.} \lc{Overall}, the ultrasound image displayed in Fig.~\ref{fig:Full_results}(c) suffers from: (\textit{i}) a focusing quality that is far from \lc{ideal} in many \lc{areas} (especially at shallow depths and on the right part of the image); (\textit{ii}) a weak contrast due to a predominant incoherent background (especially at large depths and on the left part of the image). \la{Thus, prior to performing aberration correction, it is important to remove as much incoherent background as possible from the FR matrix.}